dougDunlap/moxe/README.md

 - There would be many hospitals, more providers + more patients
 - Providers could service multiple hospitals
 - Patients could see multiple providers at multiple hospitals, even the same provider at different hospitals
+- Hospital name is unique
+- Patient name is not unique.
+Patients can share the same name.
+- Provider name is not unique   Providers can share the same name.

 ### ER Diagram